Malta Company Formation & Incorporation

 - Maltese business laws also state that an individual can be both a company director and shareholder.

-For a Malta company formation process that is quick and straightforward, turn to the Maltese business experts at EMD; we’ll advise and assist you with your Malta company incorporation procedure, so you can be sure of meeting the legal requirements for successfully establishing a Maltese company and becoming a Malta business owner.
+For a Malta company formation process that is quick and straightforward, turn to EMD’s group of Maltese business experts.
+EMD’s Malta business experts can advise and assist you with your Malta company incorporation procedure, so you can be sure of meeting the legal requirements for successfully establishing a Maltese company and becoming a Malta business owner.